nathanesau/cmpt225_cpp/_courses/cmpt225/practice4-solution/README.md

 * note this can be inefficient if u and v are very deep in the tree, but the distance between them is small. write an algorithm that computes the distance between two nodes, u and v in time O(dist(u, v)).

-8. write an algorithm that gets a binary tree, a number k and returns all values in level k. what is the running time of your algorithm? [question8.py](question8.py)
+8. write an algorithm that gets a binary tree, a number k and returns all values in level k. what is the running time of your algorithm? [question8.py](question8.py) TODO (easy)

-9. draw all trees whose preOrder traversal is [1, 2, 3, 4].[question9.py](question9.py)
+9. draw all trees whose preOrder traversal is [1, 2, 3, 4].[question9.py](question9.py)TODO (hard)

 10. draw all trees whose inOrder traversal is [1, 2, 3, 4]. [question10.py](question10.py)

-11. draw all trees whose postOrder traversal is [1, 2, 3, 4]. [question11.py](question11.py)
+11. draw all trees whose postOrder traversal is [1, 2, 3, 4]. [question11.py](question11.py) TODO (hard)

 12. write an algorithm that gets an array of numbers and returns a binary tree whose inOrder traversal is this sequence. [question12.py](question12.py)

-13. prove that if we know preOrder and inOrder traversal of a binary tree, then we can reconstruct the tree in a unique way. write an algorithm that reconstructs the tree from its preOrder and inOrder. [question13.py](question13.py)
+13. prove that if we know preOrder and inOrder traversal of a binary tree, then we can reconstruct the tree in a unique way. write an algorithm that reconstructs the tree from its preOrder and inOrder. [question13.py](question13.py) TODO (hard)

 * answer the same question when given postOrder and inOrder.
 * answer the same question when given preOrder and postOrder.

 14. write an algorithm that gets two binary trees and checks if they have the same inOrder traversal.
-Write is as efficient as possible. for example, if the inOrders differ in the second position, then the algorithm will not explore the trees entirely, but will stop after only a small number of nodes in each of the trees. [question14.py](question14.py)
+Write is as efficient as possible. for example, if the inOrders differ in the second position, then the algorithm will not explore the trees entirely, but will stop after only a small number of nodes in each of the trees. [question14.py](question14.py) TODO (easy)

-15. write an algorithm that gets an array of numbers and returns all binary trees whose inOrder traversals are this sequence. [question15.py](question15.py)
+15. write an algorithm that gets an array of numbers and returns all binary trees whose inOrder traversals are this sequence. [question15.py](question15.py) modification of question 10 (hard)

-16. write an algorith that gets an array of numbers and returns all binary trees whose preOrder traversals are this sequence. [question16.py](question16.py)
+16. write an algorith that gets an array of numbers and returns all binary trees whose preOrder traversals are this sequence. [question16.py](question16.py) modifidication of question 9 (hard)

-17. how many binary trees have preOrder traversal sequence equal to [1, 2, 3, 4, ... n]? [question17.py](question17.py)
+17. how many binary trees have preOrder traversal sequence equal to [1, 2, 3, 4, ... n]? [question17.py](question17.py) TODO (easy)

-18. how many binary trees have inOrder traversal sequence equal to [1, 2, 3, 4, ... n]? [question18.py](question18.py)
+18. how many binary trees have inOrder traversal sequence equal to [1, 2, 3, 4, ... n]? [question18.py](question18.py) TODO (easy)

-19. define a class BTNodeInt that supports the following operations: [question19.py](question19.py)
+19. define a class BTNodeInt that supports the following operations: [question19.py](question19.py) TODO (medium)

 * getData/ setData
 * getLeftChild/ setLeftChild